red-hat-storage/errata-tool/README.rst

     REQUESTS_CA_BUNDLE=/etc/pki/ca-trust/source/anchors/RH-IT-Root-CA.crt

-Where "RH-IT-Root-CA.crt" is the public cert that signed the Chacra server's HTTPS certificate.
+Where "RH-IT-Root-CA.crt" is the public cert that signed the ET server's HTTPS certificate.

 When using RHEL 7's python-requests RPM, requests simply checks